 In the UK Carpet beetles larvae feed on natural fibers including wool, silk, leather etc., leaving your carpets, rugs and upholstery in an irreparable state.

-UK Carpet beetle infestations are difficult to detect, but once discovered you have to act quickly to avoid the larvae gaining access to your carpets and rugs which can result in large irreparable damage.
+UK Carpet beetles infestations are difficult to detect, but once discovered you have to act quickly to avoid the larvae gaining access to your carpets and rugs which can result in large irreparable damage.

 So what do the different types of carpet beetles look like , well there are quite a few but for your information there are two main types of carpet beetle larvae and that is four spotted and black, both types can be found on carpets but the black ones tend to cause more damage because they tend to do more eating.
 A tiny carpet beetle and larvae, woolly bear. anthrenus verbasci, dermestidae family

 Carpet Beetles UK & Holes In Carpets!

 Signs of carpet beetles include fabric holes, fibre degradation, shed skins, larvae activity, adult beetles near light, and presence of frass.

 Carpet beetle eggs, small and white, require an incubation period before hatching, usually taking around one to three weeks.